skc1712/skumar1712.github.io/SS.md

 $$
 .

-That is, the logarithmic spiral!
+That is, the logarithmic spiral, or our very Romanescu broccoli!